What to Include in an Effective User Access Review Policy?

 The review frequency in your user access review policy determines how often you assess and validate user access rights.
 Striking the right balance here is crucial.
 Too infrequent reviews might allow obsolete or unauthorized access to persist, while overly frequent reviews could burden your IT team with unnecessary administrative tasks.

-The goal is to align the review frequency with the pace of your organization's changes–whether it's onboarding new employees, role changes, or even project-specific requirements.
+The goal is to align the periodic review frequency with the pace of your organization's changes–whether it's onboarding new employees, role changes, or even project-specific requirements.
 By doing so, you maintain an up-to-date understanding of who has access to what, ensuring that only authorized personnel are granted entry.

 On the other hand, triggers act as a red flag, indicating when a user access review is necessary outside of the regular schedule.
 These triggers are often tied to significant events that impact user roles or security, such as an employee's departure, promotion, or shift in responsibilities.